 You, Dear Reader, know the Movement is apart and separate from Republicans.
 We’ve discussed this in depth for 5 or 6 years.
-Some like Chuck Todd are reporting this today, September 15th, as breaking news and insight.
-But at least he knows what the soup of the day is in the White House before the rest of us.
+Some like Chuck Todd are reporting on this today, September 15th, as breaking news and insight.
+At least he knows what the soup of the day is in the White House before the rest of us.

 If Republicans take the House or more remotely, the Senate, ‘Republicans’ regain perks like Chairmanships, larger staff and subpoenas.
-The Movement’s notion of winning is not so pedestrian.
-Like all Movements from the Continent before, today the American subset is bent on acting out its narrative of grievances.
-That Narrative as always before is too expansive for mere institutional titles and rules.
+The Movement’s notion of winning, however, is not so pedestrian.
+Like all Movements from the Continent before, today’s American subset is bent on acting out its narrative of grievances.
+That narrative (as always before) is too expansive for mere institutional titles and rules.

 We’ve written at length here for years why ‘renewal’, ‘restoring’, ‘dignity’, ‘honor’ are all code words from the history of anti-liberal democratic Movements since 1789.
 And before that, the Counter Reformation.
 Each Movement repeats the same cant, often thinking themselves unique or different.
 This clarion call to a romanticized past is a sign of decadence, of course.
 But it’s a dead end because it shows the exhaustion of the central idea at the Movement’s core – it can not create something new and purposeful but clutches at past myth (betrayed and under siege) as a substitute.

-The Movement and News Corp together understand profoundly well they can govern without responsibility as a splinter minority without any formal institutional control.
+The Movement and its tv channel understand profoundly well they can govern without responsibility, as a splinter minority without any formal institutional control.
 They set the parameters, the tone and often the subject of political discourse by sheer daunting (and Democratic flinching).
 The majority of this disintegrating, formless society of tweets, burps, and people named “The Situation” haplessly drift along.
-To maintain this government by negative implication, NewsCorp and the Movement must maintain their minority’s energy and periodically create public theater ala the Mall recently.
+To maintain this government by negative implication, the tv channel and Movement must recharge their minority’s energy periodically creating public theater ala on the Mall recently.

 Clinton may be the exception that proves the rule.
-By any measure the current White House and so-called professional politicians in the Democratic Party are a particularly feeble crew.
-Obama can’t counterpunch.
+The current White House and so-called professional politicians in the Democratic Party are feeble.
+Obama can’t punch.
 One must hope the levees hold.
 For *something* (undefined) better to come along.

 What happens when “We suck less” is a difference with no meaning?
 A Democratic congressional majority and White House let a small minority and one cable tv station effectively govern the country by negative implication.
 8 years of Bush didn’t wake them up.
 They’ve learned nothing from the 2009-2010 car wreck.
 What will Democrats need to understand they’re playing badminton in the NFL?